XHyperionSL/xhy_perion-ALT-Control/Optimizer/README.md

 This uses an intelligent instance detection system to ensure your gameplay remains smooth while bots or alts run silently in the background.

 *   **Main Account Protection**: The **FIRST** Roblox window you open is automatically flagged as your "MAIN".
-Hyperion will never touch, minimize, or throttle this process.
+It will never touch, minimize, or throttle this process.
 *   **Alt Detection**: Every subsequent Roblox window opened after the first is marked as an "ALT".
 *   **Aggressive Optimization**: After a 30-second loading grace period, ALTs are:
     *   Forced to minimize (reducing GPU load).